Letters from Japan – Autumn 2022

 While Japan has been gradually opening its borders since June 2022, the visitors were initially required to apply for visas and also join a group tour.
 In early September, the group tour requirement was lifted but the hotel and ticketing arrangements still had to be made via an authorized travel agency.
 As of 11 October 2022, independent travelers will be able to visit Japan without having to involve a travel agency for their travel arrangements or getting a visa if they are from a visa waiver country.

 The announcement comes at a good time.
-I find autumn to to be the best season to visit Japan.
+I find autumn to be the best season to visit Japan.

 Japan Travel Deals for Visitors

 Japan used to be a discouragingly expensive country to visit.
-With growing weakness of Japanese Yen but also the speedy development of the facilities (thanks to pro-tourism governmental policies of the last decade) that also cater to the needs of solo/independent travelers, there may be a no better time to visit Japan.
+However, with growing weakness of Japanese Yen but also the speedy development of the facilities (thanks to pro-tourism governmental policies of the last decade) that also cater to the needs of solo/independent travelers, there may be a no better time to visit Japan.
 Below are some tips that may help you with your travel costs.

 Famous Japan Rail Pass